Table of Contents

 You might also have learned to become emotionally inhibited and perfectionistic because all your life you have been surrounded by people who have these traits.
 You might have been shamed by your emotions-phobic parents when you were a child or got scorned by your peers and school teachers when you were exuberant and expressive.
 Perhaps you were punished for being ‘out of control’ when you were acting like a normal child— making messes, speaking up, and being spontaneous.
 The underlying doctrine that runs in the family and your culture might have been that it is self-indulgent or selfish to show feelings or act upon them.
 The hidden family or cultural ‘rule’ says it is virtuous to tolerate distress and never complain.
 It can be difficult to shift these deeply ingrained doctrines.

-A psychology concept called ‘invisible loyalties’ explains how behaviors and mindset can be passed down through generation, often not by choice but unconsciously and detrimentally.
-We might have vowed to never repeat our parents’ dysfunction, but unconsciously, we are still drawn to the same set of worldview and coping strategies.
+A psychology concept called ‘invisible loyalties‘ explains how behaviors and mindsets can be passed down through generations, often not by choice but unconsciously and detrimentally.
+We might have vowed to never repeat our parents’ dysfunction, but we are unconsciously drawn to the same worldview and coping strategies.

 Begin at once to live, and count each separate day as a separate life.